China's dot-com darlings tap cheap global credit

 Chong said the companies were keen to borrow even though their balance sheets are loaded with cash because they need U.S. dollars but their revenue is primarily in yuan.

-Tencent is expected to nearly double its free cash flow in the current year to 18.3 billion yuan ($2.94 billion), according to Nomura.
+Tencent is expected to nearly double its free cash flow in the current year to 18.3 billion yuan, according to Nomura.
 Baidu's free cash flow this year is estimated to hit 8.0 billion yuan, Credit Suisse said in a report.

 China's tax laws provide another incentive to borrow in the international credit markets.
 If Chinese companies use domestic cash to repay foreign borrowing, they would have to pay a remittance tax of as much as 10 percent, said Catherine Chan, head of investor relations at Tencent.